rapid7/insightconnect-plugins/plugins/cybereason/help.md

 # Version History

+* 2.1.0 - New action Delete Registry Key
 * 2.0.1 - Fix incorrect error messaging when invalid credentials are used
 * 2.0.0 - Update action Isolate Machine | New action Remediate Items
 * 1.2.0 - Add new action Quarantine File